Getting started with a serial console

 .

-To configure access via the serial console, a VM must have a public IP address.
+To configure serial console access, a VM must have a public IP address.
 You can look up the address in the management console

-For the serial console to be available from the OS, the OS must be configured properly:
+For the serial console to be accessible from the OS side, configure the OS accordingly.

 Linux

-To connect to the Linux serial console, make sure that password authentication is disabled for SSH and set a password for the appropriate OS user, if necessary.
+To connect to a Linux serial console, make sure SSH password authentication is disabled and set a password for the OS user, if required.

 Note